 What is the difference between dog reactivity and dog aggression?

 Dog reactivity is usually an overreaction to a trigger such as another dog, a person or a situation, often driven by fear, frustration or over-arousal.
-Dog aggression is a more serious behaviour pattern where the dog is using threat or force to control distance, protect something or cause harm.
+Dog aggression can include threats, snapping, biting, guarding or other behaviour that increases safety risk and needs cautious assessment.

 Can dog reactivity be cured?